 If ATC vectors you to the holding points, they will provide holding instructions (speed and altitude) once you get there.
-You are expected to make right turns (ie. a clockwise pattern) around the holding points until ATC clears you on your way (it may take a while depending on the traffic).
+You are expected to make right turns (i.e. a clockwise pattern) around the holding points until ATC clears you on your way (it may take a while depending on the traffic).

 Flight members will be deconflicted in altitude in the holding stacks.
-Remember your flight has been separated in different entities that the ATC will manage separately.
+Remember your flight has been separated into different entities that the ATC will manage separately.
 Each flight member will receive different vectors according to his position in the recovery.
-Get ready to have a lot of calls on the radio.
-Do not expect to have time to acknowledge the ones for you ... if you can filter them.
+Be prepared to hear a lot of radio calls.
+You may nothave time to acknowledge the ones for you provided you can filter them.